Presidency of Franklin D. Roosevelt (1941–1945)

-In late 1942 U.S. began its ground campaign against Germany with an invasion of North Africa.
+In late 1942, the U.S. began its ground campaign against Germany with an invasion of North Africa.
 The German and Italian forces surrendered in May 1943, opening the way for the invasions of Sicily and Italy.
 Meanwhile, the U.S. Navy won a decisive victory over Japan in the Battle of Midway and began a campaign of island hopping in the Pacific.
 In 1943, the Allies launched an invasion of Italy and continued to pursue the island hopping strategy.
 The top Allied leaders met at the Tehran Conference in 1943, where they began to discuss post-war plans.
 Among the concepts discussed was the United Nations, an intergovernmental organization championed by Roosevelt that would replace the League of Nations after the war.
-In 1944, the U.S. launched a successful invasion of northern France and won a decisive naval victory over Japan in the Battle of Leyte Gulf.
-By the time of Roosevelt's death in April 1945, the U.S. had occupied portions of Germany and was in the process of capturing Okinawa.
-Germany and Japan surrendered in May–August 1945 during the administration of Roosevelt's successor Harry S. Truman, who previously served as Roosevelt's Vice President.
+In 1944, the Allies launched a successful invasion of northern France and the US Navy won a decisive naval victory over Japan in the Battle of Leyte Gulf.
+By the time of Roosevelt's death in April 1945, the Allies had occupied portions of Germany and the US was in the process of capturing Okinawa.
+Germany and Japan surrendered in May–August 1945 during the administration of Roosevelt's successor Harry S. Truman, who previously served as Roosevelt's vice president.

 Though foreign affairs dominated Roosevelt's third and fourth terms, important developments also took place on the home front.
 The military buildup spurred economic growth, and unemployment fell precipitously.
 The United States excelled at war production; in 1944, it produced more military aircraft than the combined output of Germany, Japan, Britain, and the Soviet Union.
 The United States also established the Manhattan Project to produce the world's first nuclear weapons.
 As in Roosevelt's second term, the conservative coalition prevented Roosevelt from passing major domestic legislation, though it did increase taxes to help pay for the war.
 Congress also passed the G.I.
 Bill, which provided several benefits to World War II veterans.
-Roosevelt avoided imposing heavy-handed censorship or harsh crackdowns on war-time dissent, but his administration relocated and interned over a hundred thousand Japanese Americans.
+Roosevelt avoided imposing heavy-handed censorship or harsh crackdowns on war-time dissent, but his administration relocated and interned approximately 120,000 Japanese Americans.
 Roosevelt also prohibited religious and racial discrimination in the defense industry and established the Fair Employment Practice Committee, the first national program designed to prevent employment discrimination.
 Scholars, historians, and the public typically rank Roosevelt alongside Abraham Lincoln and George Washington as one of the three greatest U.S. presidents.